Would you contact a business whose email ends with @gmail.com or @domain.com?

 Disclosure: Some of the links below are affiliate links.
 I will earn a small commission, at no extra cost to you, if you purchase through these links.
 Your support encourages me to continue blogging and help with the costs of hosting this site.
 Thank you!

-First, you need to sign up for G Suite.
+First, you need to sign up for Google Workspace.
 I highly recommend it because…

 At just $6/month, I own a business email and get access to the complete range of Google apps.
 Plus, there’s a free 14-day trial.